liz-song/amazon-da-project/README.md

-# Data Analysis of the Impact of Brand Name Queries on CTR and Conversion Rate
+# Data Analysis of the Impact of Brand Name Queries on CTR, Conversion Rate, and Brand-Specific Funnel Performance

 ## Overview
 This project analyzes the impact of brand names in search queries on Click-Through Rate (CTR) and Conversion Rate (CVR) using web log data.
 The primary objective is to test the hypothesis that search queries containing brand names exhibit a higher CTR compared to non-brand queries.
 The analysis employs exploratory data analysis (EDA) and statistical hypothesis testing to identify patterns in brand-related queries and their influence on key performance metrics.
 Additionally, brand-specific funnel performance is assessed to provide targeted optimization strategies.